apache/maven-site/content/markdown/guides/mini/guide-multiple-subprojects-4.md

 Maven knows about the dependencies between subprojects inside the multi-project setup.
 Using `--also-make`, Maven includes all dependencies of the selected projects in the build.
-Similarly, `--also-make-dependents` lets Maven include all subprojects which are dependent on the selected projects.
+Similarly, `--also-make-dependents` lets Maven include all subprojects which depend on the selected projects.

 #### Dealing with failures

 There are several ways to customize how the reactor deals with failures.
 `--fail-at-end` fails the build after building as many subprojects as possible.
-In this case, subprojects that do not depend on a failed subproject, will still be built.
+In this case, subprojects that do not depend on a failed subproject will still be built.
 `--fail-fast`, in contrast, fails the build as soon as one subproject has failed.
 This is the default behaviour.
 `--fail-never` ignores build failures.